- When should I apply to PCC?

 It’s ideal to apply during your junior year or by January of your senior year, although we accept applications until the semester begins.
 PCC accepts qualified candidates as they apply until all available spaces are filled.

 - What are the academic requirements for acceptance at PCC?

 Applicants for admission to PCC must have earned a high school diploma or must have passed the GED.

-A satisfactory academic background includes a high school GPA of 2.00 or GED and an ACT composite score of 18 or SAT total score of 970, or CLT total score of 62.
+A satisfactory academic background includes a high school GPA of 2.00 or GED and an ACT composite score of 18, SAT total score of 970, or CLT total score of 62.
 An applicant who falls below either of these standards may be considered for provisional acceptance by the Admissions Committee.

 - Am I required to have medical insurance?